weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 For example, the following schema configuration will set the PaLM API information, as well as the optional parameters.

+- The `"apiEndpoint"` may be something like: `"us-central1-aiplatform.googleapis.com"`
+- The `"projectId"` may be something like `"cloud-large-language-models"`, and
+- The `"endpointId"` may be something like `"4511608470067216384"`

 ```json
 {
   "classes": [